shyampurk/kitchen-tracker/README.md

 ## Usage

 Once the hardware and server is configured and deployed, the app can be launched to start tracking the inventory.
+But before launching the app, keep two containers on the load cells and fill them up to a certain level with any commonly used kitchen consumable item, such as cereals (rice, wheat, etc.) or staples.

 Perform the following steps to use the app.

 Step 1 - Once launched, the app screen will initially look like this.
 <img src="/imgs/Screenshot-0.jpg" align="center" width="250" >